50054-cdpa/notes/static_semantics.md

 It means the type environments and value environments are consistent.

 ### Property 2 - Progress
-The following property says that a well typed SIMP program must not be stuck until it reachs the return statement.
+The following property says that a well typed SIMP program must not be stuck until it reaches the return statement.

 Let $\overline{S}$ be a SIMP statement sequence.
 Let $\Gamma$ be a type environment such that $\Gamma \vdash \overline{S}$.
 Then $\overline{S}$ is either